jlbernocco10/Portfolio-pipeline/README.md

 This project uses Pyomo and financial data from Yahoo Finance to build and visualize efficient frontiers.

 ## Structure
+** FOR COLLAB USE, YOU MUST USE
+!pip install idaes-pse --pre
+!idaes get-extensions --to ./bin import os os.environ['PATH'] += ':/content/bin'

+AT THE TOP OF THE SCRIPT***

 - `main.py`: Entry point for running the model
 - `SRC/`: Contains core logic and functions